NOAA-EMC/hpc-stack/README.md

 If you want to add a new library to the stack you need to follow these steps:
 1. write a new build script in libs, using exising scripts as a template
-2. define a new control flag and add it to the config files in config
+2. define a new section in the `yaml` file for that library/package in config directory
-3. Add a call to the new build script in build\_stack.sh
+3. Add a call to the new build script in `build\_stack.sh`
 4. Create a new module template at the appropriate place in the modulefiles directory, using exising files as a template

 # Configuring for a new HPC

 If you want to port this to a new HPC, you need to follow these steps:
-1. Write a new config file in libs, using exising configs as a template
+1. Write a new config file in `config`, using existing configs as a template.
+Also create a new yaml file, using existing yaml files as a template.
 2. Add/remove basic modules for that HPC
 3. Choose the appropriate Compiler/MPI combination.
 4. If a template modulefile does not exist for that Compiler/MPI combinattion, create module templates at the appropriate place in the modulefiles directory, using existing files as a template.